Skip navigation

 Visiting rules

-• Visitors must present a valid driver’s license or government issued ID card.
+• Present a valid driver’s license or government issued ID card.

-• Visitors must check in onsite at least 10 minutes prior to the scheduled visit.
+• Check in onsite at least 10 minutes prior to the scheduled visit.

 • Minors must be accompanied by a parent or legal guardian.